 Diarrhea; dizziness; headache; nausea.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or tarry stools; chest pain; decreased urination; fainting; fast, slow, or irregular heartbeat; fever, chills, unusual cough, or persistent sore throat; hallucinations; hearing loss or other hearing changes; inability to move or bear weight on a joint or tendon area; moderate to severe sunburn; mood or mental changes (eg, new or worsening anxiety, agitation, confusion, depression, nervousness, paranoia, restlessness); muscle pain or weakness; nightmares; pain, soreness, redness, swelling, weakness, or bruising of a tendon or joint area; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea; severe or persistent dizziness, headache, or light-headedness; shortness of breath or trouble breathing; stomach pain or cramps; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine; loss of appetite; pale stools; yellowing of the skin or eyes); tremor; trouble sleeping; trouble walking or unusual gait; unusual bruising or bleeding; unusual swelling or weight gain; unusual tiredness or weakness; unusual vaginal discharge, itching, or odor; vision changes (eg, blurred vision, vision loss); white patches in the mouth.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or tarry stools; chest pain; decreased urination; fainting; fast, slow, or irregular heartbeat; fever, chills, unusual cough, or persistent sore throat; hallucinations; hearing loss or other hearing changes; inability to move or bear weight on a joint or tendon area; moderate to severe sunburn; mood or mental changes (eg, new or worsening anxiety, agitation, confusion, depression, nervousness, paranoia, restlessness); muscle pain or weakness; nightmares; pain, soreness, redness, swelling, weakness, or bruising of a tendon or joint area; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea; severe or persistent dizziness, headache, or light-headedness; shortness of breath or trouble breathing; stomach pain or cramps; suicidal thoughts or actions; symptoms of high or low blood sugar (eg, dizziness; fainting; fast breathing; flushing; increased sweating; increased thirst, hunger, or urination; vision changes); symptoms of liver problems (eg, dark urine; loss of appetite; pale stools; yellowing of the skin or eyes); tremor; trouble sleeping; trouble walking or unusual gait; unusual bruising or bleeding; unusual swelling or weight gain; unusual tiredness or weakness; unusual vaginal discharge, itching, or odor; vision changes (eg, blurred vision, vision loss); white patches in the mouth.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.